CamSoper/casoper-staging/casoper-playground/dotnet-sdk-azure-concepts.md

 | Trace level | Logging enabled
 | ------------ | ---------------
-| com.microsoft.rest.LogLevel.NONE | No output
+| HttpLoggingDelegatingHandler.Level.None | No output
-| com.microsoft.rest.LogLevel.BASIC | Logs the URLs to underlying REST calls, response codes and times
+| HttpLoggingDelegatingHandler.Level.Basic | Logs the URLs to underlying REST calls, response codes and times
-| com.microsoft.rest.LogLevel.BODY | Everything in BASIC plus request and response bodies for the REST calls
+| HttpLoggingDelegatingHandler.Level.Body | Everything in Basic plus request and response bodies for the REST calls
-| com.microsoft.rest.LogLevel.HEADERS | Everything in BASIC plus the request and response headers REST calls
+| HttpLoggingDelegatingHandler.Level.Headers | Everything in Basic plus the request and response headers REST calls
-| com.microsoft.rest.LogLevel.BODY_AND_HEADERS | Everything in both BODY and HEADERS log level
+| HttpLoggingDelegatingHandler.Level.BodyAndHeaders | Everything in both Body and Headers log level

-Bind a [SLF4J logging implementation](https://www.slf4j.org/manual.html) if you need to log output to a logging framework like [Log4J 2](https://logging.apache.org/log4j/2.x/)